Parents & Family FAQ

 - What is the typical class size?

-The average class size is 11, with a 10:1 student-to-faculty ratio.
+The average class size is 11, with an 11:1 student-to-faculty ratio.

 - Do most students stay on campus on the weekends?